-Going forward and by drawing on its existing strengths, GFDRR would need to consider the following questions:
+Going forward and by drawing on its existing strengths, development and humanitarian partners would need to consider the following questions:

-- 1. How could GFDRR help the international community better understand the multi-dimensional nature of risk and crises? - 2.
-How could GFDRR integrate the implications of this analysis for its own, strategies and approaches, given its mission and mandate? - 3.
-How could GFDRR strengthen its strategic partnerships in future engagements in fragile and conflict countries?
+- 1. How can the international community better understand the multidimensional nature of risk and crises? - 2.
+How international partners integrate the implications of this analysis for their own, strategies and approaches? - 3.
+How can strategic partnerships be strengthened in future engagements in fragile and conflict countries?

-This paper provides: a) an analysis on current thinking about the intersections between natural disasters, conflict, fragility, forced displacement, and other crises; and b) avenues for GFDRR's future engagement in these contexts.
+This paper provides an analysis on current thinking about the intersections between natural disasters, conflict, fragility, forced displacement and other crises in order to respond to these questions.

 The paper is structured as follows:

-- (i) The Context

-- (ii) The Challenge for GFDRR

-- (iii) The Interface of Disasters, Conflict, and Fragility

-- (iv) Implications Experiences and Lessons

-- (v) Lessons from GFDRR's Engagement Conflict-Affected and Fragile States
+- I. Introduction - II.
+The Context and Challenge - III.
+The Interface of Disasters, Conflict, and Fragility - IV.
+Implications, Experiences and General Lessons - V. Specific Lessons from GFDRR's Engagement Conflict-Affected and Fragile States